-General learning objectives of the subject

-- To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context. - To widen and consolidate the fundamental aspects of CEFR level A2 making their use more complex and automatic. - To acquire linguistic knowledge corresponding to CEFR level B1 as described in the Common European Framework of Reference for Languages (CEFR).
+General learning objectives of the subject GENERAL OBJECTIVES • To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context.
+To widen and consolidate the fundamental aspects of CEFR level A2 making their use more complex and automatic.
+To acquire linguistic knowledge corresponding to CEFR level B1 as described in the Common European Framework of Reference for Languages (CEFR).
 The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union.

-- To promote awareness of and respect for the cultures where the language studied is spoken. - To develop the techniques and strategies necessary to be able to write a well-structured, coherent and logical text - To develop self-correction techniques. - To express themselves with greater confidence and fluency. - To manage interactions (oral and written) so as to avoid and solve communication problems, asking for the interlocutor's help if required. - To identify differences in register between spoken and written Language. - To introduce more advanced grammatical structures. - To develop initiative and reinforce the strategies necessary for learning and its responsible use.

-- To understand general and specific ideas from selected press articles. - To understand simple narrative in its original version. - To understand Internet pages in order to extract information of interest. - To be able to distinguish between narrative, journalistic and academic registers,. - To understand advertisements
+• To promote awareness of and respect for the

+cultures where the language studied is spoken.

+• To develop the techniques and strategies necessary to be able to write a well-structured, coherent and logical text

+To develop self-correction techniques.

+• To express themselves with greater confidence

+and fluency.

+To manage interactions (oral and written) so as

+to avoid and solve communication problems,

+asking for the interlocutor's help if required.

+To identify differences in register between

+spoken and written Language.

+• To introduce more advanced grammatical

+structures.

+To develop initiative and reinforce the strategies

+necessary for learning and its responsible use.

+SPECIFIC OBJECTIVES

+Reading Comprehension

+To understand general and specific ideas from

+selected press articles.

+To understand simple narrative in its original

+version.

+• To understand Internet pages in order to extract

+information of interest.

+• To be able to distinguish between narrative,

+journalistic and academic registers,.

+To understand advertisements

+Listening Comprehension

+To condensite address to the state of the st

-To understand simple conversations and interviews.
+To understand simple conversations and

+interviews.

-- To understand the gist of a short authentic text: story, news item - To extract specific information from an advertisement, news item, explanation, conversation... - To distinguish principal intonation patterns.
+• To understand the gist of a short authentic text:

-- To write informal and neutral texts (for example; to request information or to express feelings) - To write simple descriptions of people, objects, places, activities and processes - To write email messages. - To express an argument, opinion, reaction or feeling. - To write simple narrative using different verb tenses. - To write a simple summary of a book or film.
+story, news item

+To extract specific information from an

+advertisement, news item, explanation,

+conversation

+To distinguish principal intonation patterns.

+Written Expression •

+• To write informal and neutral texts (for example;

+to request information or to express feelings)

+• To write simple descriptions of people, objects,

+places, activities and processes

+To write email messages.

+• To express an argument, opinion, reaction or

+feeling.

+• To write simple narrative using different verb

+tenses.

+• To write a simple summary of a book or film.

 Oral Expression

-- To hold a simple conversation in any informal situation. - To participate in discussions and express opinions, feelings, reactions etc. - To deliver a simple oral presentation. - To develop discourse management techniques
+• To hold a simple conversation in any informal

+situation.

+• To participate in discussions and express

+opinions, feelings, reactions etc.

+To deliver a simple oral presentation.

+To develop discourse management techniques
-CB1: Students have demonstrated having knowledge and understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.

-CB4: Students are able to transmit information, ideas, problems and solutions to a specialized and non-specialized public.
+2.1 Basic CB1: Students have demonstrated having knowledge and Competences understanding in an area of study that starts from secondary education, but which is usually at an adva supported by advanced textbooks, and also inclue knowledge coming from the vanguard of the field of secondary education.
+CB4: Students are able to transmit information, ideas, pro and solutions to a specialized and non-specialized publi

-CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old mental models that limit thinking.

-G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
+2.2 General Competences CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old mental models that limit thinking.
+Logistics and Maritime Business G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
 G2: To be autonomous in the area of personal planning, the selection of appropriate resources and to have the maturity to assume decision-making responsibilities.

-CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.
+2.3 Transverse CT5: Develop tasks applying the acquired knowledge with Competences flexibility and creativity and adapting it to new contexts and situations.

-CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE12: Apply the English Language in different cultural environments of business negotiation.
+2.4 Specific Business Administration Competences CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Leisure and Tourism Management CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Marketing and Digital Communities CE12: Apply the English Language in different cultural environments of business negotiation.